Photo Credit: Bradley Kanaris/Getty Images)

 With its post-punk sonics and absurd lyrics (at one point Kanye boasts “I stuck my fist in her like a civil rights sign”) — Yeezus is often misunderstood by hip-hop critics, with personalities such as Charlamagne tha God finding it hard to understand how Kanye could have shifted so far away from the soulful samples and playful storytelling he won us over with.
 But we should applaud Mr. West for not adhering to the status quo.

-Five years on from its release and Yeezus sounds exhilarating.
+Years after its release and Yeezus still sounds exhilarating.
 You can hear its impact on the bass-driven experimentation of A$AP Rocky’s Testing and the strange synths present on Frank Ocean’s Endless.
 The punk rock leanings of “Black Skinhead,” meanwhile, are the birthplace of the riot-inducing stage personas of Travis Scott and Lil Uzi Vert.
-The touching Nina Simone “Strange Fruit” sample and thumping No Limit-esque horns of “Blood On The Leaves” remain some of Kanye West’s most inspired moments as a producer.
+The touching Nina Simone "Strange Fruit" sample and thumping No Limit-esque horns of “Blood On The Leaves” remain some of Kanye West’s most inspired moments as a producer.

 However, this album also marks the start of Kanye West's transition into the Trump-supporting reactionary we sometimes cringe at today.
 On Yeezus, Kanye seems to have realized making listeners feel uncomfortable is an emotion every bit as valid as making them feel secure.
 Subsequently, its songwriting doesn’t always make sense as it seeks to echo the uneven subconscious of its creator.